noahweasley/SMD-Desktop/contributing.md

 - Install [Node.js](https://nodejs.org/en/) and [npm](https://www.npmjs.com/) on your system if you haven't already.
 - Clone the repository to your local machine using `git clone https://github.com/noahweasley/SMD-Desktop.git`.
 - Navigate to the project directory and install dependencies using `npm install`.
-- Start the development server by running `npm start`.
+- Run the application using `npm start`.

 ### Additional Configurations